truongmleon/Warring-Nations-MoreMathE/README.md

 Attributions:

-Inspired by Warring Nations, a game made by Samuel Do.
+Inspired by Warring Nations, a created made by Samuel Do.

 Music by Nathaniel D'Rozario.